 - In most cases, there literally were no regulatory standards at the time these items were manufactured.

 - During the period after which regulatory standards were put in place, these standards only governed the insides of dishes (not thinking ahead to the potential impacts of the toxic coatings of the exteriors of dishes and other functional cookware).

 - The only current regulatory standard is STILL just regulating the presence of toxicants on the inside of dishware — so the exterior can still be hazardous!

-As always, thank you for reading and for sharing my posts.
+As always, thank you for reading and sharing this work.
 Please let me know if you have any questions.

 *I have — in fact — worked with several families of Lead-poisoned children for whom a single dish with a high-Lead paint or coating (used on a regular basis) was identified as the likely source of a child’s poisoning.
 Here are two stories that with examples of that.
 Story 1.
 Story 2.

 Amazon links are affiliate links.
-If you purchase something after clicking on one of my links I may receive as small percentage of what you spend at no extra cost to you.
+If you purchase something after clicking on one of our links, Lead Safe Mama, LLC may receive a small percentage of what you spend at no extra cost to you.